HuyaneMatsu/hata/docs/topics/3rd_party_voice_clients(experiment).md

 Shutting down voice clients and awaiting their shutdown.

-Since after all `voice_client_shutdown` is completed, the client's gateways are disconnected, it is recommended to not only create parallel tasks of disconnects, but to wait for their completion as well.
+Since only after all `voice_client_shutdown` events are completed will the clients gateways disconnect, it is recommended to create parallel tasks for disconnects and to wait for their completion.

 ```py
 from hata import WaitTillAll